 A 2015 poll by the Public Religion Research Institute revealed that while 60% of Catholics, 77% of Jews, 62% of white main-line Protestants, and 42% of Muslims in America support gay marriage, only 28% of Mormons supported the right for gay couples to marry.

 UNDER THE BANNER OF Christianity

 Despite their claim of protecting traditional marriage in the name of Christianity, the truth is that the Mormon religion itself is not a traditional Christian faith.
-This statement is not meant to disrespect the Church, and certainly not its members as there is a lot of good the Church and its members do.
-However, the Church has repeatedly demeaned gays and attacked gay marriage in the name of the Christianity, both within their Church walls as well as the in the secular world -- including political efforts to suppress gay marriage -- and thus have opened themselves up to critical analysis and fair scrutiny of the Mormon religion and claims of it being an authentic Christian faith.
+This statement is not meant to disrespect the Church, and certainly not its members.
+However, the Church has repeatedly produced anti-gay teachings and policies, promoted deceptive information about sexual orientation, and attacked gay marriage in the name of the Christianity in the secular world -- including political efforts to suppress gay marriage -- and thus have opened themselves up to critical analysis and fair scrutiny of the Mormon religion and claims of it being an authentic Christian faith.